selva-dt3/Learning-management-system/LMSWebApplication/assets/supabase_runbook.md

 - No syntax errors occur
 - Policies on storage.objects are created when missing and skipped when existing on re-run
 - Public.* policies are re-created cleanly on re-run (using DROP POLICY IF EXISTS)
+- All previous occurrences of unsupported "CREATE POLICY IF NOT EXISTS" have been removed and replaced with idempotent guards

 Prerequisites:
 - Supabase project with access